mara/mara-data-explorer/README.md

 ## Uploading data sets to Google sheets

+For enabling this feature, add the `google_auth_oauthlib` and `google-api-python-client` packages as a dependency to your project.

-For enabling this feature, set the required Google client authorization credentials as in the example below.
+Then set the required Google client authorization credentials as in the example below.

 ```python
 import data_sets.config